 The Student Educational Planner (SEP) is a Degree Works tool that a student and their advisor can use to plan out a course schedule for a number of semesters in the future.
-The goal is to enable students to make informed decisions about their coursework, the sequence of classes for their major, and provide a clear path toward graduation.
+The goal is to enable students to make informed decisions about their coursework, the sequence of classes for their major, and provide a clear path toward graduation SEP may be implemented in the 2024-25 academic year..